Change parking restrictions in your street

 If your street has no existing parking restrictions, Council first considers introducing 2 hour parking restrictions.
 If 2 hour parking restrictions are not achieving the desired parking turn-over, Council then considers shorter parking restrictions, such as 1 hour parking, and then residential parking permits only.

-Council guidelines are to introduce parking restrictions on one side of the street only.
+Outside of Major and Neighbourhood Activity Centres, Council guidelines are to introduce parking restrictions on one side of the street only.
 This is done so that both residents and non-residents have the opportunity to park in Moreland streets.

 How to apply to install or modify parking restrictions